-Providing Skillful Legal Representation to Surviving Family Members
+Providing Skillful Legal Representation to Bereaved Family Members

 Suffering the untimely loss of a loved one is excruciatingly painful, particularly

 if their death could have been avoided.
 Aside from the emotional toll

 of the loss, you may face circumstances for which you never prepared.

 Moving forward without a co-parent, provider, caregiver, or any of the